Assessing Growth and Nutrition

 • Replacement of hormone deficiencies creates a period of catch-up growth, but it is soon replaced with a normal growth rate.

-• There is no major role for gonadal sex steroids or for glucocorticoids on prepubertal growth but glucocorticoid excess will slow growth.
+• There is no major role for gonadal sex steroids or for glucocorticoids on prepubertal growth but glucocorticoid excess will slow child growth.

 Postnatal Growth